Aniket-kr1030/HumanBrainSim/README.md

 ```

 During execution a minimal dashboard prints updates about reward and EWC penalty.
+The model also generates internal activity using a default mode network and
+generative replay of hippocampal memories.
+Synaptic pruning and rewiring keep
+the network dynamic over time.

 For real-time two-way speech and camera interaction, run: